barrel-db/erlang-ucol/README.md

     3> ucol_nif:compare(<<"A">>, <<"aai">>).
     -1

-The function compare return `1` when the initial binary is greater than the other, `0` when they are equivalent or `-1` when the one is less than the other.
+The function compare returns `1` when the initial binary is greater than the other, `0` when they are equivalent or `-1` when the one is less than the other.